ARBEEV/Arbeevcommunity/README.md

 not only for the ARBEEV community but for various functions.
 "I won't write here first"

-our goal is not to take votes to be the winner. but on what will be needed.
-Therefore, we will do this briefly and not publish it on social media.

 # NFT
 a unique asset.

 users do not always have to own works built by ARBEEV to be part. but if you want to have it, go ahead and be the owner.

-Those who already have a complete building are definitely more interesting and we don't the building blocks yet.

 Dvn, don't change this article yet.